-8. Evaluations of program/major findings:
+8. Program evaluation or evaluation of major findings:

 A key measure of success of this programming is improving academic outcomes for students enrolled in schools identified for support through the state's WSIF.
 The school improvement activities funded under this proviso are on a three-year cycle, which was disrupted by the COVID-19 pandemic due to significant data collection issues for measures that comprise the WSIF multiple measures score.
-Schools currently identified for supports are beginning their final year of full funding and support (2022-2023 school year) and have exceeded three years of support due to COVID-19 disruptions.
+The 2022-23 school year is the final year for schools currently identified for supports exceeding the three years of support due to COVID-19 disruptions.
 In the fall of the 2022-2023 school year, new WSIF scores will be calculated with federally approved temporary measures that will help Washington identify schools while continuing to rebuild measures that require multiple consecutive years of valid and reliable data.
 OSPI expects to be able to develop a program evaluation after in the next couple years as the accountability and support system overcome the COVID-19 pandemic disruptions.